RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 ## I have a SPC for the THE/EC, how does it work?

 SPC for the Take Home Exercises or Exercise Challenges will be carried out as an _Equivalent Assessment_ at a later stage, with the instructor on campus.
 An Equivalent Assessment covers the same content and at the same expectations, but can be done in a different format.
 The student must make sure they are made themselves available for it.
 For the THE assessments, it will basically be a set of exercises carried out on pen & paper.

+## The room for the time-based and timetabled assessment is not comfortable; can we get a larger room?

+I was already able to book one of the largest rooms available at RMIT.
+Initially we were given an even smaller.
+While possibly not ideal or perfect, the room and seats are reasonable.
+Note that centrally organised assessments are not run anymore and academics are asked to organised it all by themselves (room, paper, set-up, invigilation, collection, etc.) so this is the best we could do.
+I hope you could appreciate this is far from a trivial task for 250+ courses.

+## Why is THE/EC are not fully done on paper or done online at home?

+In a nutshell, no assessment is perfect AND all they all have resource and trade-offs implications.
+It not uncommon that students are unaware of these.

+For example, programming projects of the sort we have may not be able to test higher-order problem solving skills and they are weak in robustly guaranteeing integrity.
+In turn, timed-based assessments are not able to assess ability to build complex solutions that require extended period of times (e.g., non-trivial software solutions).
+Paper-based assessments require significant manual marking resourcing for large classes, and have longer turn-around.
+Answer-sheet based assessments may not be able to assess complex problems and will therefore rely on quite specific targeted exercises/problems.
+Oral examinations can very precisely assess knowledge and skills for each individual, but requires significant resourcing and critical judgment from the evaluator.

+Because of all the tread-offs, and based on the experience over many years, we designed a mix of assessments _within the resources available_ that include both _practical offline work_ (via several projects) as well as _in-person targeted technical challenges_.
+We strongly believe the set-up is comprehensive, engaging, and fair, though we will always recognise that no assessment is perfect and we have been adapting or assessments based on experience and changes in context (particularly resourcing). _We are also open to constructive suggestions for consideration_ (it is best always if they have been thought in the context of trade-offs and resourcing implications, of course).
+In fact, we usually gauge students' perspective in each assessment.
+While there are definitively other possible frameworks, they all have to deal with trade-offs: there is no free lunch.

+We hope this provides a bit more context and happy to hear. :-)

 ## In a code assignment/project, how do I make sure I do not go against academic integrity?